 Bring back the beautiful look of wood by using a bit of slightly warm olive oil to cover small scratches and water rings.
 Apply the oil with a soft cloth and then buff with a dry cloth.
 Make a good furniture polish to use weekly by mixing one-fourth cup olive oil, four tablespoons of distilled white vinegar, and two teaspoons lemon juice.
 Place it in a spray bottle and give it a good shake before each use.
 Store in the refrigerator.

 Leather furniture, gloves, and baseball mitts will become soft and supple after buffing with a few drops of olive oil and a soft cloth.

 Pour a little olive oil into rain barrels.
 It will float on the top and prevent mosquitoes from breeding.

 Protect Garden Tools

 Olive oil will protect wooden tool handles from drying out and splitting.
-Coat metal tools to prevent rust and help dirt and snow from sticking and oil the moving parts of pliers and clippers.
+Coat metal tools to prevent rust, prevent dirt and snow from sticking and keep the moving parts of pliers and clippers operating smoothly.
 Don't forget to protect wooden outdoor furniture!

 Ferns and palms will be lush if you add two tablespoons of oil to the base of the plant about once per month.